My Blog → 99 Posts

 The beauty of RSS is that you can quickly scan headlines (titles) and read articles of interest.
 Because the information is condensed and provided in a single location you can generally review more information in a shorter time frame.
 Additional information is only a click away.

 Best of all, there is no spam with RSS.
 If you are not completely thrilled with the content appearing in a feed simply remove it from the newsreader.
-The technology is a pull technology rather than push technology, meaning the content is not forced on to you.
+It is a pull technology rather than a push technology, meaning the content is not forced on to you.
 Instead, you pull the content you want to see.